 There are several forum posts on the Internet suggesting to solve “Access is denied” error by adding “Everyone” to the permissions of your drive.
 We don’t recommend you to do so because in this case really everyone including guests (unauthorized users) will be able to access your drive.
 In some cases this can give you hard times.
 So, we advise that you added only those objects (groups and/or users) we mentioned above.

-Video Guide on How to Fix “Drive Inaccessible.
+Video Guide on How to Fix “Drive Not Accessible.
 Access is Denied”

 The Wrap Up